csecht/CountBOINCtasks/README.md

 * Wait for user feedback...

 ### Known Issues
+* Version 0.4.10 was prone to freezes.
+That issue was resolved as of ver.
+0.4.11

 * BOINC version 7.16.14 for Mac OSX. released 1 Dec 2020, has a different boinccmd path from the default path used by count-tasks.py.
 I've yet to figure out the new path.
 (Any help would be appreciated.)
 As a work-around,